'I Don't Feel Safe': Puerto Rico Preps For Next Storm Without Enough Government Help

 The island now has a detailed disaster response plan — something it didn't have when Maria hit.
 "I feel proud of what we've done in Puerto Rico," Acevedo says.
 "I trust that the government response in Puerto Rico to a hurricane would be very different this season from Maria's.
 We have much more information, much better logistics."

 Acevedo says his agency has placed warehouses around the island stocked with emergency provisions.
-There's a plan for delivering fuel.
-Also, agreements with utility companies on the mainland to respond quickly to restore power after a disaster.
+There's a plan for delivering fuel and agreements with utility companies on the mainland to respond quickly to restore power after a disaster.
 Another major improvement is communication.
 All of the island's 78 municipalities now have satellite phones and radios to ensure they won't lose contact with the outside world as they did during Hurricane Maria.

 But for many, the main concern is the state of people's homes.
-A FEMA assessment found nearly every building in Puerto Rico was damaged by the storm and may say their houses are not safe to shelter in.
+A Federal Emergency Management Agency assessment found nearly every building in Puerto Rico was damaged by the storm, and many say their houses are not safe to shelter in.

-"Now we have more than a half million people affected and we have to build at a minimum 75,000 homes," says Astrid Díaz, an architect who was part of a FEMA team that assessed the island's infrastructure.
-"That challenge is very big," she says.
+"Now we have more than a half-million people affected, and we have to build at a minimum 75,000 homes," says Astrid Díaz, an architect who was part of a FEMA team that assessed the island's infrastructure.
+"That challenge is very big."

-Few communities during the storm were hit harder than Toa Baja, a town just west of San Juan, the island's capital city.
+Few communities were hit harder during the storm than Toa Baja, a town just west of San Juan, the island's capital city.
 After torrential rains during Maria, the government opened the gates of a nearby dam, causing extensive flooding in the area.

 Yarilin Colón is the president of Toaville, a neighborhood in Toa Baja.
 She says about a third of the homes in her neighborhood are abandoned.
 "I worry about that because they bring in vandalism.
-There are two abandoned homes across the street from my house and I don't feel safe," she says.
+There are two abandoned homes across the street from my house, and I don't feel safe," she says.

 Colón's house lost its roof.
 Before Maria, she made her money as a seamstress, but the studio on the first floor of her house was destroyed.
 Because she and her husband have a mortgage to pay, she says they have no choice but to stay.
-She's organized her community to rebuild and prepare for the next hurricane.
+She has organized her community to rebuild and prepare for the next hurricane.
 "It would be good to get help from the government," she says.
 "But we are not waiting for the government here.
 We are helping ourselves."

 Marilian Vázquez, who lives close by, is still reeling from the storm, too.
 Her home was heavily damaged and her husband's ice cream truck was destroyed.
-She says after that he fell into a deep depression and hasn't worked since.
-"We haven't seen anything done in Toaville to make us feel safer," she says as tears roll down her cheeks.
+He fell into a deep depression, she says, and hasn't worked since.

+"We haven't seen anything done in Toaville to make us feel safer," she says, as tears roll down her cheeks.
 "The authorities haven't done anything to better channel the river water flow.
-We haven't seen any clean-up of the drain system.
+We haven't seen any cleanup of the drain system.
 I don't feel safe."

-Her sons and in-laws live in the neighborhood—and she says that's what keeps her from wanting to leave the damaged area.
-"I'd like to move.
-Though Toaville is a very nice place.
+Her sons and in-laws live in the neighborhood, and she says that's what leaves her conflicted about the damaged area.
+"I'd like to move," she says, "though Toaville is a very nice place.
 It's peaceful, we are a close-knit community.
-I have great neighbors...
+I have great neighbors. ...
 It's not easy."

 Astrid Díaz, the architect who works to build resilient homes and communities, says that is something she hears a lot, even from people who live in unsafe areas.
 "The tradition in Puerto Rico is that generation after generation ... want to live in the same neighborhood," she says.
 "It's very difficult to try to relocate them."
 The challenge she says is to educate people in places like Toaville that they'll be better off in a neighborhood that is not prone to flooding.

-Communities like Toa Baja, and others where residents have found little help from the government, are taking steps on their own to become more resilient and able to respond to future disasters.
+Communities like Toa Baja, and others where residents have found little help from the government, are taking steps on their own to become more resilient and able to respond to disasters.

 About an hour's drive southwest of Toa Baja, up narrow winding roads, there is Mameyes, a small mountain community.
 Since the storm, residents have opened a health clinic with help from foundations and charities.
-It is completely powered by solar panels, so not to be reliant on the island's energy infrastructure in the case of another major storm.
+It is completely powered by solar panels, so as not to be reliant on the island's energy infrastructure in the event of another major storm.

-The clinic serves seven rural communities where many elderly people live who need lots of medical care.
-Before Maria, people had to travel an hour or more for healthcare, even for minor issues.
-The storm made healthcare even more critical but Noelia Rivera, a 27 yr-old nurse, says it took weeks for outside help to arrive.
-In her native Spanish, she says, "All the roads were unpassable.
+The clinic serves seven rural communities, where many elderly people live who need lots of medical care.
+Before Maria, people had to travel an hour or more for health care, even for minor issues.
+The storm made health care even more critical, but Noelia Rivera, a 27-year-old nurse, says it took weeks for outside help to arrive.
+In her native Spanish, she says, "All the roads were impassable.
 They were washed out or covered with dirt.
-The road to Jayuya, to Utuado, to Arecibo, to Manati, it was all blocked off.
+The road to Jayuya, to Utuado, to Arecibo, to Manatí, it was all blocked off.
 We had to clean out all the landslides.
 The community came together, but it was a huge job."

 Residents here believe the health clinic will help make Mameyes self-sufficient and better able to respond in future disasters.